Arinji2/vite-react-scaffold/README.md

 ## Deployment

 This scaffold is optimized for deployment on Vercel.
-To deploy your project, follow these steps:

 ## License